 Flowers sprout or leaves fall from the trees, during each of these seasons, you need to be prepared for changing weather, including rainfall.
 So remember to carry a waterproof jacket for you and your baby.
 Follow the general rule and you’ll be fine!
 Remember that if your baby was born premature or underweight, he is likely to require one more layer to keep warm.

-• Don’t use it as a substitute for food.
+It’s important not to use it as a substitute for food.

 You have probably noticed that any object your baby grabs, goes directly into his mouth.
 This is a completely normal part of a baby’s development, as in this way they explore and learn about different objects.
 Also, your baby is now probably highly mobile and has access to many parts of the house.
 Therefore, it is very important to verify that no harmful objects are at your little one’s reach.